 💬 What Are Communication Skills?

 Communication skills are a set of abilities that help us receive and transmit information.
-We use them every day, and their efficacy often determines our relationships with others.
-Whether texting, speaking on the phone, or talking face-to-face, the level and quality of your oral and written communication skills may either help or hinder you.
+We use them continually, and their efficacy often determines our relationships with others.
+Whether texting, speaking on the phone, or talking face-to-face, the quality of your communication skills either help or hinder you.

-This simple pattern repeats until the close of your conversation.
-With the help of good communication skills, you deliver your message so that the other person clearly understands it.
+This basic pattern repeats until the close of your discourse.
+Good communication skills play an integral role here; they help you deliver your point so the other person understands it clearly.
+They also aid in understanding the outside perspective.

 4 Types of Communication Skills

-Communication is not as simple as it may seem.
-It has at least 4 different modes, which require different types of communication skills.
-Let’s take a closer look at them:
+Communication is not as elementary as it may appear.
+It has at least 4 different modes, which require different types of skills:

-👂 Listening skills Attentive listening is integral to perceiving the other person’s ideas correctly.
+- Listening skills are integral to perceiving the other person’s ideas correctly.

-👄 Verbal skills These skills help you deliver your message and include not only words but also pitch and tone of voice.
+- Verbal skills help you transmit your message.
+They refer not only to words but also to pitch and tone of voice.

-✍️ Writing skills This is your ability to convey your thoughts in writing.
+- Writing skills allow you to convey your thoughts on paper.

 ☝️ The Importance of Communication Skills in the Workplace & Life

-You might be wondering: “Should I bother with improving my communication skills at all?
+You might be wondering: “Should I bother with upgrading my communication skills at all?
 Are they worth it?”

 Absolutely!
 Here is why:

-• They help you adapt to new situations.
-Modes of communication are constantly changing.
-Today, virtual interactions often replace face-to-face meetings.
-With good communication skills, you can adapt to these changes more easily.
+- They help you readjust to new situations.
+Modes of communication are continuously changing.
+Today, virtual interactions tend to replace face-to-face meetings, while previously phone calls were more common.
+Good written and verbal communication skills will help you adapt to these changes seamlessly.

-• They facilitate a sense of community.
-Doesn’t matter if you are working or studying; it is always nice to feel included.
-A sense of community is what brings a team together and boosts productivity.
+- They facilitate a sense of community.
+It’s always nice to feel included, whether in school or in workplace.
+A sense of belonging brings a team together and encourages productivity.

-• They let you solve problems quickly and efficiently (and even avoid them!)
-Listening attentively to your opponent and then conveying your message clearly can save you from potential conflict.
-If the problem has already arisen, the same set of skills will help you resolve the issue.
+- They let you solve problems efficiently (and avoid them altogether).
+Listening attentively to your opponent and clearly conveying your message can prevent escalating conflict.
+If the problem has already arisen, the same set of skills will help you settle it.

-• They help build trust.
-People will be drawn to you if you are a good listener who can accept different opinions.
+- They help build trust.
+People will be drawn to you if you are an empathic listener with a non-judgmental attitude.

 🏆 16 Basic Communication Skills & How to Improve Them